 Right to be forgotten

-If you choose to opt out of communications, a company can still hold on to personal information they have legally collected about you.
+If you choose to opt-out of communications, a company can still hold on to personal information they have legally collected about you.
 The right to be forgotten means that if you request it, companies must delete all the personal information they have about you.
 Whilst a company may have a legal requirement to keep some records (such as financial transactions) the majority of your data must be deleted and failing to remove the data, or using it again for marketing purposes, would be a breach of GDPR.

 If you would like to opt-out or use your right to be forgotten, you can leave us a message here.